George William Torrance: Return to Ireland

 Torrance and his wife settled back in Ireland in 1898, he was appointed chaplain to the bishop of Ossory and a bishop's vicar choral at St Canice's Cathedral, Kilkenny.
 In the following year, his 1882 oratorio The Revelation received another performance in London, and he resumed his compositional activity, producing several church services and other vocal music.
 In 1900, he was appointed a canon.
 Torrance died in Kilkenny, Ireland, on 20 August 1907.

 In Johnstone's assessment, "After Robert Prescott Stewart, Torrance was arguably the most accomplished Irish church musician of his generation".

+Recognition

+A memorial tablet to Torrance by J. R. Tranthim-Fryer was unveiled at Trinity College, Melbourne in June 1908.